-Determining eligibility for Medicaid long-term care benefits can be confusing and, without the assistance of an experienced elder law attorney, you could feel bewildered and frustrated about what your future may hold.
-At Edwards Elder Law, P.A., we are proud to provide trusted guidance and peace of mind to clients throughout the St. Petersburg area.
-We also work with adult children who may live elsewhere but who are seeking knowledge of Florida Medicaid long-term care laws on behalf of their parents who are Pinellas County residents.
+Determining eligibility for Medicaid long-term care benefits can be confusing and, without the assistance of an experienced Medicaid planning attorney, you could feel bewildered and frustrated about what your future may hold.
+At Edwards Elder Law, P.A., we are proud to provide trusted guidance and peace of mind to clients throughout the St. Petersburg, Florida, area.
+We also work with adult children who may live elsewhere but who are seeking knowledge of Florida Medicaid long-term care laws on behalf of their parents who are Pinellas County, Florida, residents.

 Edwards Elder Law focuses exclusively on handling elder law concerns, so you can be confident that you will be provided the information you require throughout the course of creating an appropriate plan for you or your family member’s current and future care.
 We offer compassionate counsel throughout the process of assessing your options, making preparations, and taking the mystery out of how to plan for long-term care.

 We Can Help You Ask the Right Questions

 Medicaid long-term care planning is different in every state.
 What is appropriate in one state may or may not be appropriate in another state.
 Because of this, seeking knowledgeable guidance as soon as possible is crucial to avoid penalties and delays in your efforts to obtain Florida Medicaid long-term care assistance.

 Medicaid planning can help you identify your long-term care needs.
 Our Florida Medicaid planning attorney can assess your Florida Medicaid long-term care benefit program options and determine if those benefit programs will cover your needs.